andrew-vant/romtool/README.md

 is that maps for romtool can eventually serve as well-defined, machine-readable documentation of how different games' internals are structured.

-Romtool is late-alpha/early-beta.
-It's *probably* usable, but its behavior may still change before a 1.0 release.
-While the commands documented in this file work as described, other commands listed in `romtool --help` may not.

 ## Installation